 If you did not know already, Elite’s physical therapy and training staff are offering COMPLIMENTARY athlete injury risk assessments to all current, new clients or athletes for the ENTIRE month of October to celebrate National Physical Therapy Month!

 These are a key aspect to ANY session performed at Elite (whether it’s our strength-based or speed & agility (S.P.A.R.) sessions).
-If you / your child have ever participated in any of our programming, you have performed these!
-Throughout National Physical Therapy month, Elite Sports Performance & Physical Therapy – Foxboro will be demonstrating some our favorite on our social media pages!
+If you / your child have ever participated in any of our programmings, you have performed these!
+Throughout National Physical Therapy month, Elite Sports Performance & Physical Therapy – Foxboro will be demonstrating some of our favorites on our social media pages!
 Be sure to check them out!

 This exercise will help improve the functional range of motion and stability of the ankle, as well as, strengthen the muscles around the shin to reduce shin splints.